fitzgr/qr-code-generator/METADATA_FEATURE.md

 **Button**: "📄 Printable PDF" (Green button)

 **Layout**:
-- Clean, professional design
+- **Two-column design** for optimal organization
+- **Left column (45%)**: All QR codes stacked vertically
+  - Reference number (#1, #2, etc.) above each code
-- QR code on the left (55% of page width, up to 60mm)
+  - QR code image (up to 50mm)
-- Notes section on the right (45% of page width)
-- Label text below each QR code
+  - Label text below code (if provided)
+- **Right column (50%)**: Notes summary section
+  - Reference number with label for each entry
-- Reference numbers for each code
+  - Complete notes text for each QR code

-**Notes Section Features**:
-- If notes were entered: Displays the notes in a bordered box
-- If no notes: Provides ruled lines for manual note-taking
+  - Separator lines between entries
+  - Shows "(No notes provided)" if notes are empty
-- Bordered box for clear separation
+- **Vertical separator line** between columns for clear visual division
+- **Footer legend** explains the reference numbering system

 **Use Cases**:
 - Physical reference sheets to keep with QR code deployments
 - Print and distribute to team members
-- Quick reference guides
+- Quick reference guides with organized notes
-- On-site documentation
+- On-site documentation where you need to quickly match codes to their purposes
+- Side-by-side comparison of all codes and their descriptions

 **Filename**: `qr-codes-printable.pdf`